e-n-f/if-then-else/if-then-else.md

 But most algorithms were  described in terms of repetition, not in terms of making decisions.

-Even early computers didn't have any provision for performing parts of a program conditionally.
+The earliest computers didn't have any provision for performing parts of a program conditionally.
 You could partition a data set based on some condition, or repeat a process multiple times, but any judgements about stopping or repeating a process